Sergey Kiriyenko: Administrator of occupied Ukraine

 Following the beginning of the Russian invasion of Ukraine, Kiriyenko's portfolio as First Deputy Chief of Staff was expanded to cover administration of Russian-occupied territories of Ukraine.
 By June 2022 it was reported by Meduza and Bloomberg News that Kiriyenko had been entrusted with managing the occupied territories, a role that earned him the popular nickname "Viceroy of the Donbas".
 Kiriyenko has continued to influence Russian domestic policy since the invasion, including allegedly preventing the cancellation of the 2022 Russian gubernatorial elections.

 On 5 May 2022 it was reported that Kiriyenko visited the Russian-occupied city of Mariupol, taking part in the unveiling of a statue of an old woman holding the Soviet flag.
 Kiriyenko said that "Babushka Anya is a symbol of the motherland for the entire" Russian world.

 On 6 June Kiriyenko visited occupied Kherson, and it was reported by the Ukrainian mayor of Kherson, Ihor Kolykhaiev, that the occupiers had conducted a meeting of more than 70 Russian sympathisers aimed at conducting a referendum on the region integrating the occupied areas into Russia.
 Kolykhaiev's sources told him that the dates discussed were two: in September or at the end of 2022.
 A Russian election happens on 11 September and the Kherson vote would be scheduled to coincide that day.
 An elected official in Russia named Igor Kastyukevich had discussed this plan on 7 June, following the visit of Kiriyenko.
-By June, Russian occupational forces in Kherson had begun adjusting local curriculum to match Russia's, and Russian SIM cards were on the market.
+By June, Russian occupational forces in Kherson had begun adjusting the local curriculum to match Russia's, and Russian SIM cards were on the market.
 Kolykhaiev also witnessed Russian forces distributing Russian passports to Kherson residents.
-A café frequented by Russian soldiers was bombed on 7 June and at least four people were injured.

 In late 2022, Russian opposition politician Nikita Yuferev accused Kiriyenko of violating Russia's 2022 war censorship laws.

-Architect of Russian Disinformation
+Russian disinformation and electoral interference activities

 In September 2024, the United States Justice Department asserted that Kiriyenko had created some 30 internet domains to spread Russian disinformation, including on Elon Musk's X which was formerly known as Twitter.
 In October 2024, the Wall Street Journal disclosed that Musk had been in contact with Kiriyenko and Vladimir Putin which Dmitry Peskov affirmed.

+Kiriyenko played an integral role in Russian electoral interference activities (vote buying networks, bribery, bots and troll farms, orchestrated protests) in the 2025 Moldovan parliamentary election and was assigned to covertly support the campaign of Viktor Orbán, then Prime Minister of Hungary, for the 2026 Hungarian parliamentary election.